axonivy-market/portal/Documentation/PortalDocumentation/source/customization/case-widget.rst

    |responsive-case-list-hide-column|

-      .. tip:: Hint: The smallest browser width you can anchor the left menu is 1025.
+      .. tip:: The smallest browser width you can anchor the left menu is 1025.
 So you could reduce width of browser to 1025 to test and decide which columns need to be hidden.

 .. |case-filter| image:: images/case-widget/case-filter.png